 Matthew believes in giving the local community a far greater say in decisions made by the council, keeping them informed regularly throughout the year.
 It is only by talking to residents and understanding the issues that concern them that we can reach workable solutions.
 There is a great opportunity to help local communities work together to improve the area they live in.

-My wife and I have lived in Worcester for 19 years and we have two grown-up children who attended Cherry Orchard Primary, Nunnery Wood High school and Sixth Form College.
-I enjoy cycling for fitness and take delight in learning new skills having recently taken up growing vegetables in my garden.
+Louis is chair of Worcester Green Party.
+He and his wife have lived in Worcester for 22 years and he has two grown-up children who attended Cherry Orchard Primary, Nunnery Wood High school and Sixth Form College.
+He enjoys cycling for fitness and takes delight in learning new skills having recently taken up growing vegetables in his garden.

-My main priorities for the city are to encourage smaller independent businesses over the large corporate chains, to reduce the amount of city centre congestion and to increase the amount of affordable homes.
-New homes must be found, but we must do this without building on greenfield sites like Middle Battenhall Farm, St Peters and Norton.
+His main priorities for the city are to encourage smaller independent businesses over the large corporate chains, to reduce the amount of city centre congestion and to increase the amount of affordable homes.
+New homes must be found, but in policy terms we should resist building on greenfield sites like Middle Battenhall Farm, St Peters and Norton.
 We should instead be building on brownfield sites and encouraging more flats above our city centre shops.

 I’ve lived in Worcester for almost four years now, and I think it’s a great place to raise a family.
 I was motivated to get involved in local politics by watching the government in Westminster and our local county council systematically dismantle public services in recent years, in particular children’s services.